As I look back on 2017, I wanted to share a few things that I wrote this year.

 In April I wrote an essay about visiting Manzanar, site of an internment camp where Japanese Americans were incarcerated during World War II.

-In August, in the midst of Hurricane Harvey, I penned a love letter to Houston, my hometown.
+In August, in the midst of Hurricane Harvey, I penned a love letter to Houston, my hometown, in Vogue.

-Journalism wise, I reported on gentrification in Chinatowns across America.
+Journalism wise, I reported on gentrification in Chinatowns across America for NPR.

 I interviewed educators, parents, and kids about how youth and schools are coping with the political climate after the presidential election.